 Figure 2.
 Centralized network appliance configuration in a Shared VPC network.

 Cloud Intrusion Detection System (Cloud IDS) lets you implement native security inspection and logging by mirroring traffic from a subnet in your VPC network.
-Using Cloud IDS, you can inspect and monitor a wide variety of threats at the network layer and at the application layer for analysis.
+By using Cloud IDS, you can inspect and monitor a wide variety of threats at the network layer and at the application layer for analysis.
 You create Cloud IDS endpoints in your VPC network that's associated with your Google Cloud project.
-These endpoints monitor ingress and egress traffic to and from that network, as well as intra-VPC network traffic, using the packet mirroring functionality that's built into the Google Cloud networking stack.
+These endpoints monitor ingress and egress traffic to and from that network, as well as intra-VPC network traffic, by using the packet mirroring functionality that's built into the Google Cloud networking stack.
 You must enable private services access in order to connect to the service producer project (the Google-managed project) that hosts the Cloud IDS processes.

 If you have a hub-and-spoke architecture, traffic from each of the spokes can be mirrored to the Cloud IDS instances, as shown in figure 3.